School Wellness resources

 - Download the Community Partnerships Toolkit

 Healthy kids need a well-balanced school day of healthy breakfast and lunch options, recess and physical education.
-From 2013-2017 PHS provided technical assistance and professional development for school staff around wellness.
+From 2013-2017 and starting again in 2019, PHS provides technical assistance and professional development for school staff around wellness.
 Hear from school staff reflecting on the value of participating in PHS:

 “Partners for Healthy Schools is really good about saying ‘here’s what some other schools are doing’ and being a champion for our success.
 Their role is critical in making sure we’re moving ahead with this.
 It’s a great partnership.”

 – school principal